truenas/documentation/content/SCALE/SCALEUIReference/Storage/Pools/Datasets/EncryptionUISCALE.md

 The locked icon for child datasets that inherit encryption is the locked by ancestor icon.
 {{< expand "Click Here for More Information" "v" >}}
 **Lock** opens the **Lock Dataset** confirmation dialog with the option to **Force unmount** and **Lock** the dataset.
 **Force unmount** disconnects any client system that is accessing the dataset via sharing protocol.
-Do not select this option unless you are certain the dataset is not used or accessed by a share, application or other system service.
+Do not select this option unless you are certain the dataset is not used or accessed by a share, application, or other system services.

 ![LockDatasetDialog](/images/SCALE/22.12/LockDatasetDialog.png "Lock Dataset Dialog")